 Regardless of whether you are a beginner in bodyweight training or are looking to nail that human flag, the plank is a classic exercise that should be implemented in your training regimen.

-If you’re still unsure, try doing planks for 5 to 15 minutes a day and experience the benefits for yourself!
+If you’re still unsure, try doing planks for 5 minutes a day and experience the benefits for yourself!